PeterCamilleri/CX16/docs/vm_layouts.md

 need to specify a bank number in addition to a 13 bit offset into that bank.
 This makes the job of fetching instructions a lot more complicated.

 And it means we have more questions to answer.

-How many banks do we want to use to hold our code?
+* How many banks do we want to use to hold our code?
 If this is 8 or less, we can have up to 64K of VM code while still keeping our VM code addresses to 16 (mapped) bits.
 If more banks of code are used, then we can have even more VM code, but our code addresses must now be at least 24 bits.
-In either case, since there are different sorts of addresses, code and data, how will we handle diverse address types, especially when they cross over like constant data stored with code or function pointers stored as data.
+* Since there are different sorts of addresses, code and data, how will we handle diverse address types?
+Like when they cross over with constant data stored with code or function pointers stored as data?
+* Do we want to create a universal pointer type that can point to anything?
+And if so, how awful will the overhead (space and time) of those pointers be?